A Beginner’s Guide: What Are Workday Calculated Fields?

 Another example would be the question, “What are the benefit elections in effect now so I can compare them to the elections that will be effective in the future on January 1st when Open Enrollment Elections kick in?” which leads to “How many employees will be moving from PPO to a High Deductible/HSA on that day?”
 These would all be situations in which using instances would be beneficial.

-This has been a quick overview of the different types of calculated fields available in Workday, but if you’d really like to learn more about how they can add a little nitrous to your business engine, our senior-level Workday consultants are the experts you need in your metaphorical pit crew.
+This has been a quick overview of the different types of calculated fields available in Workday, but if you’d really like to learn more about how they can add a little nitrous to your business engine, our Workday consulting services provide the experts you need in your metaphorical pit crew.